alexramos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 I started out by increasing the filter depth of the first two convolution layers.
 This led to improved performance on both the test and validation set.
 I then experimented with adding additional convolution layers and increasing the number of neurons in the fully-connected layers.
-Lastly,

 * Which parameters were tuned?
 How were they adjusted and why?